hlascelles/samudra/pages/about.md

   text: It is impossible to be a responsible producer or consumer if waste management services are not available.
 Capital investment in waste management infrastructure will facilitate the shift towards responsible product design and better waste management practices both in industry and in households.
 - image: sdg13.png
   anchor: sdg13
-  text: Landfills without methane capture infrastructure contribute a considerable amount to greenhouse gas emissions, as does the open burning of waste.
-Capital investment in waste management infrastructure will reduce the amount of emissions associated with waste.
+  text: Landfills and dumpsites without methane capture infrastructure and open burning of waste result in considerable climate impact.
+Capital investment in waste management infrastructure will reduce climate impact associated with waste.
+Combining energy recovery with carbon capture technology can result in carbon negative waste disposal methods.
 - image: sdg14.png
   anchor: sdg14
-  text: Ocean pollution is detrimental to marine ecosystem health.
+  text: Ocean pollution is detrimental to the health of marine ecosystems.
 It harms all marine species and all species that are part of the food chains they belong to.
 Reducing the amount of pollution entering our oceans will be an essential part of preventing marine ecosystem collapse.
 - image: sdg15.png
   anchor: sdg15
-  text: The waste washed up on the shores, the leachate from dumped waste and the ashes from waste burnt in the open all pollute our land.
-The need for more and more landfills, given the rate at which they fill up, often results in human-induced deforestation of the surrounding areas.
+  text: Leachate from uncollected waste and toxic emissions created during open burning of waste pollute our land.
+The need for more and more landfills, given the rate at which they fill up, often results in deforestation.
 Capital investment in waste management infrastructure will reduce environmental contamination and the rate of deforestation, as well as protect biodiversity and fertility of our land.
 - image: sdg17.png
   anchor: sdg17
   text: Concerns about urgent waste management challenges that need to be addressed often result in blaming companies, consumers or governments.
 This leads to a counterproductive divide between "us" and "them".
-Creating collaborative solutions that allow everyone to participate will result in better outcomes for people and our planet.
+Creating collaborative solutions will allow everyone to contribute towards a better outcome for all of us.
+More can be achieved in a no blame culture where everyone’s contribution is truly appreciated instead of being expected.

 ---

 Samudra is dedicated to solving global waste management challenges that don't have a profitable solution.